Pet health market growth in China

 The first step of your digital marketing campaign is to get visibility on Baidu.
 How to do so?

-A brand should create a Chinese website, hosted in China and to get ICP license because Baidu knows only Mandarin and gives priorities to websites hosted in China, so they are extremely important for your SEO ranking.
+A brand should create a Chinese website, hosted in China and get an ICP license because Baidu knows only Mandarin and gives priority to websites hosted in China, so they are extremely important for your SEO ranking.

 If you want to break into the Chinese market, Baidu SEO is a must step and a must-have.
 However, Baidu is really different from Google, if you want to know more, you can contact us.

-In addition, Baidu Zhidao, Baidu Baike, and Baidu Tieba are part of the Baidu ecosystem and they are excellent at driving traffic to your website and obviously, since they belong to Baidu, they tend to rank higher.
+In addition, Baidu Zhidao, Baidu Baike, and Baidu Tieba are part of the Baidu ecosystem and they are excellent at driving traffic to your website obviously since they belong to Baidu, they tend to rank higher.

 Baidu ads will be full of challenges from the moment you register.
 It can take several months but once you’ve set up a good routine with your ads, it is a great tool a complete the rest of your marketing effort.